A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 The running time of the above QTM is bounded from above by a certain polynomial in the length $\ell(\qubit{\phi})$ because each of the procedures (*) and (**) is repeated for at most $\ell(\qubit{\phi})$ times.
 Although $M_f$ stores bits on the separate tape, those bits are all moved back and used up by the end of the computation.
-This fact shows that a superposition of $M_f$'s final skew configurations is of the form $f(\qubit{\phi})\otimes \qubit{\psi_{\phi}}$ for an appropriate quantum state $\qubit{\psi_{\phi}}$, which contains all information on $M_f$'s final skew configurations other than its output string.
-It is not difficult to convert this multi-tape QTM into a computationally equivalent single-tape QTM.
+This fact shows that a superposition of $M_f$'s skew final configurations is of the form $f(\qubit{\phi})\otimes \qubit{0,q_f}$ for a unique final inner state $q_f$.
+Finally, we convert this multi-tape QTM into a computationally equivalent single-tape QTM of the desired properties in the lemma.

 This completes the proof of Lemma \ref{lemma:first-part}. \end{proof}